Nike in 2024: Detailed SWOT Analysis with a Complimentary PowerPoint Template

 Could Nike acquire other companies in the future?

 Nike could acquire more petite sports apparel and accessories brands catering to specific consumer niches like yoga, cycling, or outdoor adventure.
 It might also pursue data analytics firms to improve its digital sales platforms and supply chain resilience.
-However, Nike already possesses a formidable scale, so it seems less inclined toward transformational mergers and more inclined toward expanding organically.
+However, Nike already possesses a formidable scale, so it seems less inclined toward transformational mergers and more toward expanding organically.

 Nike SWOT Analysis PowerPoint Template